 The Sensor data may also be used after the event to facilitate various types of automatic analysis of a sequence of images.
 A good example of this is automatic landmark generation research.

 Who invented SenseCam?
 Who worked on the project?

 Whilst working at Microsoft Research, Lyndsay Williams initiated the first prototype of SenseCam in 2003, motivated by the idea of a ‘black box’ accident recorder for people.
 Since then a large number of people at Microsoft Research have evolved the project very significantly.
-Steve Hodges designed the SenseCam device which has been used around the world for research into a number of different aspects of memory, activity and nutrition monitoring, market research, and other topics.
-This device has also been commercialised by Vicon as the Revue.
-Others involved in various aspects of hardware and software development, evaluation and experimentation include: Emma Berry, Georgina Browne, Alex Butler, Rowanne Fleck, Andrew Fogg, Richard Harper, Steve Hodges, Shahram Izadi, Matt Lee, Mike Massimi, Narinder Kapur, Dave Randall, Alban Rrustemi, James Scott, Abigail Sellen, Gavin Smyth, James Srinivasan, Trevor Taylor and Ken Wood.
+Steve Hodges designed the SenseCam device and led an initiative to disseminate these around the world for research into a number of different aspects of memory, activity and nutrition monitoring, market research, and other topics.
+This device has also been commercialised by Vicon as the Revue and by the OMG group as the Autographer.
+Others involved in various aspects of hardware and software development, evaluation and experimentation include: Emma Berry, Georgina Browne, Alex Butler, Rowanne Fleck, Andrew Fogg, Richard Harper, Steve Hodges, Shahram Izadi, Matt Lee, Mike Massimi, Narinder Kapur, Dave Randall, Alban Rrustemi, James Scott, Abigail Sellen, Gavin Smyth, James Srinivasan, Trevor Taylor and Ken Woodberry.
 SenseCam and all associated intellectual property is owned by Microsoft Research.